-6.3 How Can NWS Improve Its Ability to Warn
+7.4 How Can NWS Improve Its Ability to Warn

-1) Increase the number of citizens who could receive a NWS high impact Severe Thunderstorm Warning by enhancing warning dissemination to everyone, anytime, anywhere.
-The NWS could potentially push a high impact type Severe Thunderstorm Warning through the Wireless Emergency Alert System when the tags reach a certain criteria.

-2) The NWS should encourage the use of smart phone apps that use the geo-location technology.
+1) Attempt to increase the number of citizens who will receive a NWS high impact Severe Thunderstorm Warning by enhancing warning dissemination to everyone, anytime, anywhere.
+The NWS could potentially push a high impact type Severe Thunderstorm Warning through the Wireless Emergency Alert System when hail or wind tags reach a certain criteria.
+The NWS should encourage the use of smart phone apps that use geo-location technology.

-3) Remove confusion from the Severe Thunderstorm Warning title.
+2) Remove confusion from the Severe Thunderstorm Warning title.
 Title NWS warnings with clear and basic weather terms, not titles that need to be defined like "Severe Thunderstorm Warning."
-Instead use terms people understand like "Destructive Hail and/or Wind Warning."
+Instead use terms people understand like "Destructive Hail and/or Strong Wind Warning."

-4) Continue to find the best way to use impact based wording to paint a clear picture of personal impacts that prompt quick action.
+3) Continue to find better ways to use impact based wording to paint a clear picture of personal impacts that prompt quick action.

-7. ACKNOWLEDGEMENTS
+8. ACKNOWLEDGEMENTS